qstudio/export-user-data/readme.txt

 ---

-For feature request and bug reports, [please use the Q Support Website](https://qstudio.us/support/topic/export-user-data/).
+For feature requests and bug reports, [please use the Q Support Website](https://qstudio.us/support/topic/export-user-data/).

 Please do not use the Wordpress.org forum to report bugs, as we no longer monitor or respond to questions there.